-Legal expertise can and should be effectively used at all stages of policy research, development, implementation and evaluation.
+Legal expertise can and should be effectively used at all stages of policy research, development, implementation and evaluation, not just at the litigation stage to defend UHC related regulatory measures.
 Engaging legal expertise throughout the policy process and across sectors and government ministries necessary to progress UHC - for example, the health, trade and finance sectors - fosters necessary coordination and support across government.
 This helps to both generate and maintain the political will for action and to ensure that evidence-based laws and regulations are enacted, enforced and evaluated.
 It also minimises the risk of inappropriately developed or poorly implemented law, which can hinder progress towards UHC and deepen social inequalities.
 For example, laws that regulate the availability of morphine as a 'controlled' drug can impede its availability for palliative care.

 Additionally, a commitment to the rule of law is essential to realising UHC.
+The domestic implementation of international laws and norms relevant to UHC depends not just on the burden of disease and sociopolitical context within a state, but also on its governance arrangements and legal traditions.
 The public must have confidence that the state is held accountable to keep commitments made to progress UHC, and that implementation of UHC will be in a just and inclusive manner.
 The rule of law means a commitment by the state that its law-making process is transparent; laws are enforced fairly; courts and tribunals are independent; and that the administration and implementation of law is consistent with international human rights standards.
 Without the rule of law, neither public health nor broader development goals can be fully attained.